 “There is no minimum time you need to wait before refinancing,” explains Matt Frankel, mortgage analyst for The Ascent.
 “If you buy a house with a 30-year mortgage rate of 4 percent and rates fall to 3 percent a couple of months later, there's no reason you can't refinance.
 Virtually all residential mortgages these days have no prepayment penalty, so you can usually refinance right away.”

 However, Frankel does note that you may have difficulty refinancing with the same lender if you’re looking to refinance shortly after purchasing your home, so you may need to look at some different lender options.
-And Tom Spaniel, loan originator and mortgage broker with Preston Hollow Financial Services, adds that many lenders ask homeowners to make at least six months of payments before refinancing or selling.
+And Tom Spaniel, a loan originator and mortgage broker, adds that many lenders ask homeowners to make at least six months of payments before refinancing or selling.
 “If the client moves forward and pays off the current loan before the six payments have been received, the loan officer is usually required to pay back their full commission to the lender,” he explains.

 Some refinancing restrictions also exist if you don’t have a conventional loan (like if you have a mortgage through the Federal Housing Authority), or a lender may have specific rules of their own.
 But for the most part, there weren’t any restrictions my husband and I noticed while we were looking into refinancing.
 Whether or not refinancing makes financial sense, of course, will depend on your situation, but knowing that it was a possibility for us was news to me.